 Saraphir Qaa-Rishi: Coordinator, Treasurer and Website Manager

 I did my training at Eurythmy West Midlands and Camphill Eurythmy School.
 Following graduation I worked briefly with the Botton Stagegroup and taught classes to people with support needs in Botton and Larchfield Camphill Communities.
 I now live in Edinburgh where I teach Eurythmy at Garvald Edinburgh and The Columcille Centre.
-I mainly work with people with additional support needs, but I also teach on various courses and seminars for staff, work with social eurythmy at staff training days and run public eurythmy workshops and classes.
+I mainly work with people with additional support needs, but I also teach on various courses and seminars for staff, work with social eurythmy at staff training days and run public eurythmy workshops.
+I have also taught at a regular Bio-Dynamic Seminar in Scotland and at events at Pishwanton Wood/The Life Science Trust.

-I worked in various Camphill Communities running households and a weaving workshop and continue my work with crafts in the Weaving Workshop at Garvald Edinburgh and as a crochet and knitting designer and maker.
-I have a degree in Social Science and I have a keen interest in organisational development and culture.
-I am especially interested in working with eurythmy in organisations as a way of improving organisational health and promoting staff well-being.
+I have a degree in Social Science and I am especially interested in working with eurythmy in organisations as a way of improving organisational health and promoting staff well-being.
 For me eurythmy is a tool for achieving balance and promoting self development as well as an artform.
 When I am not working with eurythmy I am working on my crochet design blog and shop online and am studying coaching and mentoring.
 I was delighted to be asked to join the council and to do my part in supporting and promoting eurythmy and connecting with colleagues nationally.